amirphl/Simpler-Trader/README.md

 - Retrieve historical backtests anytime via the UI or REST endpoints.
 - Tail logs via your process manager (e.g., `journalctl -u backtest-web.service -f`) to review structured entries such as job submission, start, completion, and failures.
 - All web-specific logs are also emitted to stdout/stderr (respecting `WEB_LOG_LEVEL`), so local runs show the same structured messages without extra setup.
+- The landing page now offers dedicated panels for the Bullish Engulfing and Bullish Pinbar strategies to keep their forms focused.

 ### API Surface